stigok/blog.stigok.com/_posts/2018-04-27-new-jekyll-blog.md

 It has become apparent how important it is to have simple workflows for small tasks.
 Creating a blog post should not have to be anything more than writing the content and pressing *Post*.

-I wanted was to open vim, write some markdown and publish that post with a single command.
+I just wanted to open vim, write some markdown and publish that post with a single command.
 Jekyll was perfect match for this

   1. Write markdown